 As Australia’s 3rd biggest city and an increasingly popular tourist destination for travellers from Asia, Europe and beyond, Brisbane is located in sunny Queensland and is a beautiful place to do business.
-Here’s a brief guide for business travellers lucky enough to have Brisbane feature on their itinerary.
+Here’s a brief guide for corporate and business travellers lucky enough to have Brisbane feature on their itinerary.
+This information would also be useful for digital nomads looking to use Brisbane as a base.

 There are a number of different transport options for getting between Brisbane airport and the city centre.
 Take the environmentally friendly Airtrain and arrive in the city centre in roughly 20 minutes.
 A single train ticket costs $17 (one-way) or $32 (return).
 If you arrive outside of train times or want a more direct service to your hotel, taxis can be taken for around $40 for the 18km trip from Brisbane Airport to the city centre.